 Jan Ulrich’s brother Kelly Patterson began working at H&H Music Services in 1987 as an intern.
 Jan was hired just three years later in the service department.
 She works closely with h...

 Charles Urban knows horns!
-As the former president of American Plating, he has worked with all of the top brass instrument makers in perfecting the art of plating instruments.
-Chuck is ...
+As the former president of American Plating, he has worked with the top brass instrument makers to perfect the art of plating instruments.
+Chuck is also very pr...

 Pete Valentino noticed that band instrument repairmen often had a difficult task in replacing worn pads on flutes and saxophones.
 He had burned his hands on many occasions and thought tha...